-10.2.7.
-SubChainChangeMoveSelector (chained variables only)
+10.2.5.2.
+SubChainChangeMoveSelector

 A subChain is a set of planning entities with a chained planning variable which form part of a chain.
 The subChainChangeMoveSelector selects a subChain and moves it to another place (in a different or the same anchor chain).